mylonics/zephyr-ide/README.md

 ## Known Issues

 * macOS compatibility is untested.
-Please make an issue on our gihub page with an problems
+Please make an issue on our gihub page with any incompatibilities found.

 ## Release Notes